Prometheus1400/markdown-latex-render.nvim/README.md

 - [ ] live render preview popup when writing Latex
 - [ ] hide source Latex and display the image in its place not below
 - [ ] automatically rerender on window resize event
+- [ ] add error message (maybe virtual text) for equations that fail